 "I just enjoy what I do.
 I would love to do more to promote tourism more in Louisiana.
 Maybe a commercial to tell people 'Welcome to Donaldsonville.'
 It's a dream of mine.
 That and maybe have my own show like Bob Ross."

-Lastly, if you feel the urge to bring an authentic Alvin Batiste into your home it does not come too cheap.
-Currently, Batiste's smaller pieces are going for $100-$150.
-Larger ones are several hundred dollars.
+Lastly if you feel the urge to bring an authentic Alvin Batiste into your home, at the time of publication Batiste's small canvases are going for $100-$150.
+Larger paintings are being sold for several hundred or even upwards of $1,000 dollars.